Hekbas/Easings_and_Splines_Research/index.md

 }
 ```

-All the parameters requiered by the function seem pretty straight forward asides from __'t'__.
+All the parameters requiered by the function seem pretty straightforward asides from __'t'__.
 How do we know what value we need to pass to the function?

 We'll need to keep track of the following:
 - Time passed since the start of the animation.